gems-uff/noworkflow/README.md

 Out [7]: <Diff 1 2>
 ```

 There are attributes on those objects to change the graph visualization, width, height and filter values.
-Please, check the documentation by running the following code on ipython notebook
+Please, check the documentation by running the following code on ipython notebook:
 ```python
 In  [8]: trial?